davidkhala/database/mssql/sqlcmd/README.md

 # sqlcmd utility

-It is Preinstalled in Azure Cloud Shell, Azure Data Studio, SSMS
+It is preinstalled in
+- Azure Cloud Shell
+- Azure Data Studio as a syntax support in query file
+  - `bcp` excluded
+- SSMS

 # Limit